stevana/pipelined-state-machines/README.md

 + Shard  :: P a b -> P a b
 ```

-Here's an example of a sharded pipeline.
+Here's an example of a sharded pipeline, where each shard will spawn two state
+machines (one working on the even indexes of the queue and the other on the
+odd).

 ```haskell
 swapsSharded :: P (a, b) (b, a)